grazytiburcio/InventoryAppStage1/README.md

 # InventoryAppStage1
-Inventory App made with Udacity.
+Inventory App (Stage 1) made with Udacity.
 This project is part of Android Basics by Google - Nanodegree Program.

 Create the structure of a Inventory App that will allow a store to keep track of its inventory of products.